Effective immediately the new number for our Baxter branch is 641-758-2989.

-Opening a State Savings Bank First-time Homebuyer Savings Account (FTHSA) is a smart way to save for your first home.
+Opening a First-time Homebuyer Savings Account (FTHSA) at State Savings Bank is a smart way to save for your first home.
 Our FTHSA is a tax-advantaged account available to qualified residents of Iowa living in Polk, Jasper, and surrounding counties.

 An FTHSA is a special type of savings account created by the Iowa legislature to help Iowans save for their first homes.
 It includes provisions that allow individuals, including those who already own a home, to make tax-deductible contributions into an account to be used by a designated person saving to own your first home.

 A first-time homebuyer savings account has several benefits including:

 In addition to the benefits provided under the law, when you open your FTHSA at State Savings Bank, we provide you with a dedicated first-time homebuyer specialist to help you or your account beneficiary navigate all steps of the process.
-From account opening to loan pre-qualification, to help understanding mortgage options, the First-Time Homebuyer Savings Account in the Des Moines or Baxter metro is more than a deposit account, it's a relationship.
+From account opening to loan pre-qualification, to help understanding mortgage options, the First-Time Homebuyer Savings Account in the Des Moines or Baxter metro is more than a deposit account or mortgage help, it's a relationship.
 And best of all, we do home mortgage financing which means from start to finish, you only need to work with us!

 Additionally, we've put together a First Homebuyer Guide full of home financing resources and additional savings tips broken down in easy-to-understand-sections.